 Similarly, as with any arrangement of directions, it is imperative to begin and stop in the right place or else the message, for this situation the RNA transcript, may have neither rhyme nor reason or even reason hurt.

-In order to understand, how this transcription process stops, scientists at the University of Exeter have taken a step forward.
+In order to understand, University of Exeter have taken a step forward.
 They used state-of-the-art gene editing approaches to identify the molecular torpedo as an important part of the process.

 Dr. West, an Associate Professor in Molecular Biology at the University of Exeter explained: “There have been two models used to explain this.
 The first, called the allosteric model, suggests that the properties of RNA polymerase are changed at the ends of genes to cause it to stop.”